Edit me

 [tag attributes body+]

-The first item is in the vector is a mandatory tag name.
+The first item in the vector is a mandatory tag name.
 It can be either a keyword or a string.
-The second item may be an optional map of attributes.
+The second item is an optional map of attributes.
 All subsequent items in the vector are treated as the element body.
-This can include strings, nested vector or lists.
+This can include strings, nested vectors or lists.

 (html [:div]) # Evaluates to "<div></div>"